 As one of the leading real estate developers in the Philippines, CPGI prides itself on providing a wide range of innovative real estate products to its customers.
 The Company's approach to property development focuses on creating unique real estate properties with the best design, quality and amenities.
 CPGI identifies the global standard and combines that with its ability to acquire land in prime urban areas to create properties that meet the demands of the Philippine real estate market.
-The Company uses strategic partnerships with key global franchises to capture consumer awareness and demand for its projects.
 It develops properties for several market segments, from luxury residential projects to affordable and mixed-use developments.